arturgs/espresso-hole/README.md

 ### Wireless AP service

 The WiFi dongle creates a Wireless network using Hostapd.
-THe network properties are defined in `/etc/hostapd.conf`:
+The network properties are defined in `/etc/hostapd.conf`:
 ```
 ssid=ARMBIAN
 interface=wlan0